-- Fellows spend a ten-month period in residence at Harvard that typically begins in September.
+- Fellows spend a twelve-month period in residence at Harvard that typically begins in September.

-- Candidates must hold a doctoral or other terminal degree in a discipline bearing on the Program’s research areas.
+Candidates must hold a doctoral degree in a discipline bearing on the Program’s research areas.
 Research projects that focus on Japan or Japan’s international role from a comparative, historical, or global perspective are welcome.
 A knowledge of the Japanese language is not required.

 The Application Process

 By Decenber 16, 2022, please submit the following, as separate files, in an email to usjapan(at)wcfia.harvard.edu